aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 2Apr18
+Continued working on Section 6 for LaunchCode.
+Went to Strategies for Success workshop.
+A very busy day.

 ## 30Mar18
 Had a one-way video interview for an internship.
 Worked on Section 6 for LaunchCode.